 How do imaging & interventional specialists determine whether you could benefit from advanced, non surgical treatment for your venous ulcers?

 After a review of your medical history, a physical exam May be performed.
 If needed we Will talk with other members of your care Team and analyze your medical chart to determine what treatment plan best fits your clinical situation.

 After a complete evaluation has been performed, the diagnosis, chronicity, and severity of your venous ulcers are determined then an imaging & interventional specialist Will discuss the best treatment options for you.

 Why Choose Imaging & Interventional Specialists?

-Imaging & interventional specialists are leaders in interventional radiology and experts in the minimally invasive procedures that Will address your venous ulcers.
+Imaging & interventional specialists are leaders in interventional radiology and experts in the non-surgical procedures that Will address your venous ulcers.

 Our physicians perform “PINHOLE” procedures every day offering this region’s leading, world-class, state-of-the-art solutions for venous ulcers.
-Our minimally invasive image-guided procedures are cutting-edge technology without the cutting, without the scalpel.
+Our non-surgical image-guided procedures are cutting-edge technology without the cutting, without the scalpel.
 You leave with a band-aid!